New German Chancellor holds talks in Paris, Brussels - NewsBreak

 New German Chancellor holds talks in Paris, Brussels

-New German Chancellor Olaf Scholz on Friday held his first meeting with French President Emmanuel Macron as both nations are making efforts towards the de-escalation of tensions between Russia and Ukraine
+PARIS — (AP) — New German Chancellor Olaf Scholz on Friday held his first meeting with French President Emmanuel Macron as both nations are making efforts towards the de-escalation of tensions between Russia and Ukraine.

 The leaders spoke in a joint news conference in Paris, during Scholz's first visit abroad after his coalition government was sworn in earlier in the week.
 The German Chancellor is then heading to Brussels to meet with European Union and NATO officials.